logo

 DOES ARBITRATION COST ME MONEY?

 This depends on the agreement between you and the company.
 The American Arbitration Association requires both you and the company to pay “filing fees” and cover other costs associated with the arbitration, but in many cases the company has agreed to pay all of those fees, or reimburse you for the portion that you have to pay.
-FairShake sometimes covers your portion of any filing fees (and is entitled to their reimbursements).
 In addition to filing fees, you may have to pay the company’s legal fees if you file a fake or frivolous claim.

 arbitration